biblequiz/Releases.CoachApp/README.md

 # Release.CoachApp

-Releases for the CoachApp Bible Quiz apps.
+Releases for the CoachApp Bible Quiz app.